 Following each session, I withdrew to reflect and return another day with refinements.
 When reflecting how to better explain something, that led to discovering simplifications or abstracting common elements from seemingly different components.

 An elegant design is one that can be described in simple terms yet builds upon powerful abstractions or metaphors.
 That was always a goal.
 It was like beauty in art through symmetry or asymmetry.

 This cycle continued until discovering the interconnectedness of everything.

 The system had an elegant self-similar quality.
 Metadata became first-class data, and the principal data payload would be handled as arbitrary information.
 It would use late binding of schema, so data types would get applied when building an index rather than when loading principal data.
 Etc.

 For inside the virtual world itself: There would need to be placeholder content while assets were loading across the network.
 That implied each entity would need to identify itself by being assigned something like a Platonic Form.
 It also meant much of the graphical 3D data would need to be decoupled from tracking its position and orientation.
 This in turn must be separate from tracking changes to an entity’s geometry, position or orientation.
 For efficiency, communications would need to be abbreviated with a programmable protocol, like crafting Common Lisp macros on-the-fly.
 And so on.

 Business concerns would come later.
-My intention was entirely focused on satisfying people designing virtual environments and people who would ultimately use the system.
+My intention was entirely focused on satisfying the people designing virtual environments and the people who would ultimately use this system.